SPECIAL STREAMS AND SESSIONS

 Proposals for organizing special streams and sessions

-could be submitted before January 31, 2023.
+could be submitted until January 31, 2026.

-Each special session should contain 6 presentations.
+Each special session should include 6 presentations.

 Each special stream should contain at least two special sessions.

-50% discount on the regular registration fee.
+a 50% discount on the regular registration fee.

-FOR SPECIAL SESSION PARTICIPANTS: Please, contact the organizers of the special streams or sessions
+FOR SPECIAL SESSION PARTICIPANTS: Please contact the organizers of the special streams or sessions

-Papers submitted without the approval of the special sessions or not intended for any special session
+Papers submitted without the approval of the special session organizers, or not intended for any special session, will be scheduled in regular sessions.

 Please consult the ABSTRACT SUBMISSION page for more details.

-APPROVED SPECIAL SESSIONS
+APPROVED SPECIAL STREAMS and SESSIONS

-Advanced numerical methods for global optimization
+Advanced numerical methods for continuous global optimization

 Dmitri Kvasov – University of Calabria, Italy